- For health professionals

 Psychosocial support is a kind of mental health support.
 It can take many forms.
 It may mean supporting people with:

 There is a range of community-based, government-funded psychosocial support services available in Tasmania, including through the National Disability Insurance Scheme (NDIS).
-Some of these services have changed this year, now that the NDIS is fully implemented in Tasmania.

 People with a severe mental illness who think they would benefit from psychosocial support should speak to their GP or mental health service provider about their individual circumstances.